Vizemo/4883-PT-Marchesi/Assignments/A10/README.md

 - I chose [Problem 973 - K Closest Points to Origin](https://leetcode.com/problems/k-closest-points-to-origin/description/)
 - The file chart below contains the documents for the assignment with short descriptions.
 - Underneath the file chart the code solution is displayed.
+**Note:** The third input on the input.txt failed because my code was too slow.
+- I sped up the solution by swapping the closest point with the last point in the list and removing it.
+Instead of what I did previously where I was shifting all the remaining points around.

 ### Files